Follow Up to WATERtea

 “Fire in the Soul” by Ardath Finnbogason-Hill

-The video recording of this tea is available on YouTube here, and the audio recording is available on SoundCloud here.
+The video recording of this tea is available on YouTube here, and the audio recording is available here.

 Mary E. Hunt, introduction